solidjs/solid-start/docs/api/root.md

 ### Setting up your application

 The `Root` component exported from `root.tsx` is the isomorphic (shared on server and browser) entry into your application.
 This is the point where the code runs on both sides.
-It is layed out like a typical HTML document with the exception the tags are all (capitalized) components.
+It is laid out like a typical HTML document with the exception the tags are all (capitalized) components.

 The core entry pieces not found in a typical HTML document are the Suspense and Error Boundaries which act as a harness for handling the loading and error states in our application.
 Inside those we define our `<Routes>`.
 Keep in mind there are no rules here in terms of where you want to place these, but we add them by default as `<Suspense>` is required to do asynchronous server rendering and having `<ErrorBoundary>` high up in the tree is a useful catchall especially when developing.

 Inside the `<Body>` a good place to insert any Components that are shared between all pages.
 Things like top-level navigation.
-And inside this file is a good place to put any global Context Providers to inject global state into your appication.
+And inside this file is a good place to put any global Context Providers to inject global state into your application.

 ## Reference